Jubin369/Jubin_JS_Drills_Higher_Order_Array_Functions/README.md

 # Jubin_JS_Drills_Higher_Order_Array_Functions

-Use this array to test your code.
+Use this array to test your code...

 const items = [1, 2, 3, 4, 5, 5];